How far back can HMRC Investigate Tax Affairs?

 When tax returns provoke an HMRC investigation, it is sometimes the case that what they discover piques their interest enough to dig deeper into an individual or company’s historical tax affairs.

 Evidence suggests they’re doing this more often, as a part of a larger strategy of minimising tax avoidance.
 With multiple departments within HMRC, however, and a wide range of situations that offer myriad liability limitations, understanding how far HMRC are permitted to look back can be complicated.
-This article aims to explain the different areas of HMRC investigation and their permitted timeframes but, the basic points are as follows.
+This article aims to explain the different areas of HMRC investigation and their permitted timeframes.

 ‘Discovery Assessment’ is the term HMRC use to refer to their powers to examine an individual or company’s historical tax affairs.
 If your company has received a letter about this then this means they suspect you have either:

 - There is a suspicion of incomplete disclosure, negligence, or fraudulent behaviour